Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Analysis and Results

 We find significant degree of polarized emission ($\rm PD >\rm MDP_{\rm 99}\%$) in all sources except LMC X$-1$, Swift J$151857.0-572147$ and MAXI J1744$-$294.
 More precisely, we find that PD varies within $1.22\pm0.35\%-21.41\pm0.41\%$ including all sources in different spectral states within $2-8$ keV energy band.
-We note that Cyg X$-3$ shows the maximum degree of polarization, whereas GX $339-4$ exhibits the lowest PD ($> \rm MDP_{99}\%$) among all sources under consideration.
+We note that Cyg X$-3$ shows the maximum degree of polarization, whereas GX 339$-$4 exhibits the lowest PD ($> \rm MDP_{99}\%$) among all sources under consideration.
 Further, a significant variation of PD is observed over different spectral states of the sources.
 For example, Cyg X$-1$ manifests a maximum PD of $\sim 4.8\%$ in the LHS, which decreases to $\sim 1.4\%$ in the HSS.
 Interestingly, a similar variation of PD is observed over several spectral states during the outburst phase of Swift J$1727.8-1613$ in which the polarization degree drops down to $\sim 0.4\%$ (HSS) from $\sim 4.7\%$ (HIMS) and again increases to $\sim 3.2\%$ in the LHS.
 Most astonishingly, 4U $1630-47$ exhibits exceedingly high PD in the HSS ($\sim 8.3\%$) and SPL ($\sim 6.8\%$), respectively.
 Moreover, we find an unprecedentedly high PD of $\sim 9\%$ in the LHS of the recent outburst of IGR J$17091-3624$, which is the maximum reported for any confirmed BH-XRB observed with {\it IXPE} to date (see also \citealt[]{Ewing-etal2025}).
-In contrast, 4U $1957+115$ and LMC X$-3$ are found to show $\sim 1.9\%$ and $\sim 2.4-3\%$ polarization in the HSS, respectively.
-It may be noted that, for GX $339-4$, significant PD ($\sim 1.2\%$, E1) is obtained in $3-8$ keV energy range (see also \citealt[]{Mastroserio-etal2024}), whereas a null-detection is seen considering the entire {\it IXPE} energy band of $2-8$ keV.
-Moreover, we find that the PA of the sources in different spectral states shows marginal variation (see Table \ref{tab:en-pol}). \begin{itemize} \item {\it \textbf{Null-detection of Polarization}}: It is worth mentioning that we re-confirm the null-detection of polarized emission ($\rm PD <\rm MDP_{\rm 99}\%$) for a few sources under consideration.
-In particular, LMC X$-1$ remains the first source that fails to manifest significant polarization with {\it IXPE} (see Table \ref{tab:en-pol} and \citealt[]{Podgorny-etal2023}).
-Further, Swift J$151857.0-572147$ exhibits a PD of $\sim 0.25\%$ in $2-8$ keV which remains significantly low from the corresponding $\rm MDP_{\rm 99} \sim 0.78\%$, confirming a null-detection.
-This finding contradicts the polarization detection with PD $\sim 1.3\%$ as reported by \cite{Mondal-etal2024}.
-This discrepancy possibly arises as the present analysis is carried out using the latest version of the software \texttt{IXPEOBSSIMv31.0.3}, fixing the bugs related to the visualization of polarization cubes in the previous releases\footnote{\url{https://ixpeobssim.readthedocs.io/en/latest/release_notes.html}}.
-We emphasize that our results are consistent with the recent polarization measurements of Swift J$151857.0-572147$ \cite[]{Ling-etal2024}.
-Further, the null-detection of polarization is also observed in a few observations of Swift J$1727.8-1613$ (E6, E7), GX $339-4$ (E2) and LMC X$-3$ (E3).
-In addition, for the first time, we report the null-detection of X-ray polarization with PD ($\sim 0.7\%$) $< \rm MDP_{\rm 99} (1.3\%)$ in the recently discovered BH-XRB candidate MAXI J$1744-294$ during HSS. \end{itemize}
+In contrast, 4U 1957$+$115 and LMC X$-$3 are found to show $\sim 1.9\%$ and $\sim 2.4-3\%$ polarization in the HSS, respectively.
+It may be noted that, for GX 339$-$4, significant PD ($\sim 1.2\%$, E1) is obtained in 3$-$8 keV energy range \cite[see also][]{Mastroserio-etal2024}, whereas null-detection is seen considering the entire {\it IXPE} energy band of 2$-$8 keV.
+Moreover, we find that PA of the sources in different spectral states shows marginal variation (see Table \ref{tab:en-pol}).